PujaSridhar/PujaSridhar.github.io/README.md

 # MSCS Student
 Hello!
 I'm Puja Sridhar, currently pursuing Masters of Science in Computer Science @ Rutgers University and I hold a Bachelor of Engineering in Artificial Intelligence and Machine Learning from BMS Institute of Technology and Management.
+I’m passionate about using AI and data science to tackle real-world problems, and I thrive on the challenges that come with developing innovative solutions.

+As a Graduate Teaching Assistant, I enjoy sharing my knowledge and helping others grasp complex concepts.
+I’m eager to connect with fellow tech enthusiasts and explore opportunities that align with my skills and interests.
+Let’s create something impactful together!

 #### Technical Skills:
 - **Programming Languages**: Python, MATLAB, SQL